PIM vs. DAM: What's the Difference?

 That’s where PIM and DAM enter the picture.
 The gist is they present centralized systems for your product information and digital assets management, in which company files are easily kept updated and easily distributed across all relevant parties within your company, as well as external channels.

-And if you’re having trouble differentiating these two or heard people use them as synonyms, you’re not wrong to be confused since they’re pretty similar and even somewhat overlap.
+And if you’re having trouble differentiating these two or have heard people use them as synonyms, you’re not completely wrong since they’re pretty similar and even somewhat overlap.

 So, let’s clear that up.